eugenelian/comp34812_group70/modelcards/COMP34812_modelcard_bilstm.md

 <!-- This should describe any evaluation data used (e.g., the development/validation set provided). -->

-A subset of the development set provided, amounting to 2K pairs.
+Full development set provided, amounting to 6K pairs.

 #### Metrics